eftekh/entoit/README.md

 # entoit
-LLM chatbot for English to Italian translation, in FastAPI + TypeScript
+LLM chatbot using LangChain for English to Italian translation.
+Full-stack web app in FastAPI and TypeScript.

 ## Prerequisites